 All these features along with an instant page load and offline browsing make users feel like they are using a native app while in fact, they are browsing the website.
 This ensures there are no interruptions, visitors are staying longer on your website, performing the desired actions faster (converting better), eventually signaling Google that your website should be ranked higher as it provides a seamless user experience.

 Since your website is saved on the user’s device, users can access it anywhere!
 Imagine shopping, while flying across the Atlantic or deep underground on the tube— PWA makes it possible

 While switching to the mobile-first index approach may cause some confusion and force website owners to do additional optimization, such changes also provide a great opportunity to outperform your competition and get more customers from the search engines.

 By making your website a Progressive Web App you can significantly improve user experience, as a result, boosting both conversion rate and your website’s SEO rankings.

 Curious to learn more about ScandiPWA?
 Looking for a PWA solution for your eCommerce store?
 Let us help you!
-Feel free to drop us a line at firstname.lastname@example.org, or schedule a call with one of our staff to see how we can help you!
+To learn all about PWA, check our complete PWA guide.
+Feel free to drop us a line at [email protected], or schedule a call with one of our staff to see how we can help you!